Indonesian rescuers focus on landslide as quake toll rises - ExBulletin

 Indonesian rescuers focus on landslide as quake toll rises

-CIANJUR, Indonesia — On the fourth day of an increasingly urgent search, Indonesian rescuers limited their work on Thursday to a landslide where dozens of people would be trapped after an earthquake killed at least 271 people, including more than a third of children.
+CIANJUR, Indonesia (AP) On the fourth day of an increasingly urgent search, Indonesian rescuers limited their work Thursday to a landslide where dozens of people are believed to be trapped after an earthquake killed at least 271 people, more than a third of them children.

 Many of the more than 1,000 rescuers are using backhoe loaders, sniffer dogs and life detectors as well as jackhammers and bare hands to speed up the search in the worst-hit area of Cijendil village, where the ‘people are always believed to be stuck after a landslide.
 Monday’s earthquake left tons of mud, rocks and trees in Cugenang sub-district.